gpuweb/WSL/Spec/source/index.rst

     A consequence of the rule that overloading must be resolved without ambiguity is that if there are two implementations of a function ``foo`` that take respectively an int and a short, then the program ``foo(42)`` is invalid (as it could refer to either of these implementations).
     The programmer can easily make its intent clear with something like ``int x = 42; foo(x);``.

+..
+Writing a formal rule for this would be somewhat painful/unreadable, and I don't think it would clarify anything compared to the english description.

 Phase 4.
 Annotations for execution
 ----------------------------------